EricJr69/Azure-Sentinel/README.md

 - Setup Resources in Azure
 - Create Log Analytics Workspace
-- Enable gathering VM logs in Security Center
+- Enable gathering VM logs in the Security Center
 - Setup Azure Sentinel
 - Create custom fields/extract fields from raw custom log data
 - Setup map in sentinel with Latitude and Longitude (or country)